 I don’t know how his current woes will play out.
 His verbal incontinence – giving away secret information to Russian visitors, for instance – does not help him, but I am not sure his clunky actions and irrational behaviour will be deemed wicked enough to see him impeached.
 However, the overall impression given by his dearth of leadership and PR skills is of a guy who is completely out of his depth in the White House and will end up totally sidelined by the system.

-* The writer is crisis communication and media relations specialist and the article is his view and not that of any organisation or other individual.
+* The writer is a Brighton-based crisis communication training provider and media relations and media training specialist, working in London and Sussex.
+This article is his view and not that of any organisation or other individual.